 Our Mum always kept her orange custard kiss biscuits in a covered container in the fridge, but you can keep them in a cool place for 4-5 days.
 Our biscuits rarely lasted that long, with five kids constantly at the fridge!

-What’s the difference between custard kiss biscuits and melting moments
+What’s the difference between orange custard kiss biscuits and melting moments

 Basically there’s not much difference at all.
-Custard kiss biscuits and melting moments are very similar in taste and texture, but custard kisses are made using custard powder rather than cornflour (cornstarch).
+Custard kiss biscuits and melting moments are very similar in taste and texture, but custard kisses are made using custard powder rather than cornflour (cornstarch) and in this instance, we’ve added the orange rind.

 Watch How To Make Orange Custard Kiss Biscuits